awsdocs/aws-go-developer-guide/doc_source/making-requests.rst

 so that you can determine the costs of your service resources at whatever level of granularity you require.

-The following examples shows how to tag the |S3| bucket :code:`MyBucket` with :code:`Cost Center` tag with the value :code:`123456` and :code:`Stack` tag with the value :code:`MyTestStack`.
+The following example shows how to tag the |S3| bucket :code:`MyBucket` with :code:`Cost Center` tag with the value :code:`123456` and :code:`Stack` tag with the value :code:`MyTestStack`.